 Worldview International Foundation (WIF) is carrying Myanmar’s first mangrove restoration project to receive Verified Carbon Standard certification.
 According to WIF, six million trees have been planted during the project’s first phase with an 86 percent success rate, far above the average 50 percent documented to date.

-Launched in 2012 in support of the UN Paris Climate Agreement and UN Sustainable Development Goals, project partners project that the 2,265.47 hectare (~5,596 acre) mangrove forest restoration will store the equivalent of 3.5 million tons of carbon dioxide emissions over its verified life cycle.
+Launched in 2012 in support of the UN Paris Climate Agreement and UN Sustainable Development Goals, project partners project that the 2,265.47 hectares (~5,596 acres) mangrove forest restoration will store the equivalent of 3.5 million tons of carbon dioxide emissions over its verified life cycle.
 Project partners are working closely with local community members in three village areas to carry out the project in a bid to improve their livelihoods and quality of life.
 Seventy percent of the project’s field staff are local women specially trained in mangrove restoration, according to WIF.